Kenta11/micro1-as/README.md

 [![Circle CI](https://circleci.com/gh/Kenta11/micro1-as.svg?style=svg)](https://circleci.com/gh/Kenta11/micro1-as)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This project is a MICRO-1 assembler written in C++17.
+`micro1-as` is a MICRO-1 assembler written in C++17.
 It uses only C++17 standard libraries, so it is easy to understand.
 It can be used in Windows and Linux environments.

 ## Quick building